 - When Maleficent and Stefan first meet, the latter calls her tree...people...ugly to look at.
 Maleficent assures them that they are "classically handsome".

 - After Maleficent rescues Diaval and turns him into a human, his first reaction is to indignantly say "What have you done to my beautiful self?!"
 Maleficent promptly mocks him by asking if he'd have preferred being beaten to death, and he snaps back "I'm not certain!"

-- When Maleficent finds Baby Aurora in the cottage and tries to frighten her from the window, but the baby just giggles.Maleficent: (dryly) I hate you.
+- When Maleficent finds Baby Aurora in the cottage and tries to frighten her from the window, but the baby just smiles.
+The tone of the whole scene makes you half-expect Maleficent to stick her tongue out at baby Aurora.Maleficent: (dryly) I hate you.
 Beastie.

 - Later when Maleficent makes it rain inside the cottage, scaring the pixies.
 Diaval shoots her a look.Maleficent: Oh, come on.
 That's funny.

 - Diaval is very displeased at being turned into a dog.Maleficent: It was a wolf, not a dog.Diaval: It's the same thing - they're dirty, vicious, and they hunt birds!Maleficent: (exasperated) Fine, next time I'll turn you into a mealy worm!Diaval: I'll be a mealy worm, gladly!
 Anything but a filthy, stinking - *gets transformed into a raven* Awk!

 - Maleficent's reaction to Aurora gleefully claiming to know who she is.

 - The expression on Maleficent's face is priceless, transitioning from a menacing yet dignified and composed demeanour, to being completely flabbergasted by Aurora's words.
 "What an awkward situation" indeed.